Codependent No More: A Group Coaching Opportunity for Clergy in the Dakotas and Minnesota Annual Conferences!

 The concept of codependency has a negative connotation—but the reality is it is literally the definition of codependency mirrors the “Midwest Nice” culture, common characteristics in church dynamics and culture, and how must of us were raised- with all good intentions of course.
 This has created a perfect storm with MANY people now struggling with this, especially those in ministry and helping professions!
 If we do not get a handle on our own behaviors that contribute to poor boundaries, guilt, and self-blame, then professions in ministry, humanities, and social services will no longer exist in 10-20 years due to excessive burnout!
 Here are some common characteristics of people struggling with codependency:

 - You have trouble articulating your emotions and feelings.

 - You want to please everyone.

 - You feel the need to fix others.

 - You struggle to set clear boundaries in your life.

 - You sacrifice your own wants and needs to appease others.

 - You are loyal to a fault.

-Stephanie Moore has guided and coached 10 different Codependent No More
+Stephanie Moore has guided and coached many Codependent No More

 Group experiences.
 It is an amazing transformation of each person’s ability to be clear about their right to be a human being and to be treated with love and respect by anyone they interact with.
 Most people entering the ministry are naturally compassionate, giving people.
 However, many wonderful loving church leaders feel guilty for expecting others to treat them with the same compassion and love back.
 We do not have to apologize for the essential human need of love and compassion that Jesus gives us permission to demand and expect from others!